 A dawn departure will have us in the famous Capertee Valley for breakfast, where the cool morning air will be ringing with the calls of honeyeaters.
-While this area occasionally hosts the ultra-rare Regent Honeyeater, we would be extremely lucky to find this after recent declines.
-Nevertheless, we will still be treated to some other fantastic birds and it will give us a good chance to mop up some of the species we still need on mainland Australia, with the backdrop of the imposing Blue Mountains behind us.
-Birds such as Diamond Firetail, Yellow-tufted and Black-chinned Honeyeaters, Restless Flycatcher, Crested Shrike-Tit, and Zebra Finch.
-Leaving the Capertee Valley we will head back to Lithgow, before turning west for Forbes.
+We will be treated to some other fantastic birds and it will give us a good chance to mop up some of the species we still need on mainland Australia, with the backdrop of the imposing Blue Mountains behind us.
+Birds such as Diamond Firetail, Yellow-tufted and Black-chinned Honeyeaters, Restless Flycatcher, Eastern Shrike-Tit, and Zebra Finch are all possible.
+Leaving the Capertee Valley behind, we will head back to Lithgow, before turning west for Forbes.
 The main attraction here is Gum Swamp, a large wetland that is a haven for waterfowl.
-We should be able to find Blue-billed Duck here, along with Pink-eared Duck, Hoary-headed Grebe, and perhaps the very rare Freckled Duck, as well as Cockatiel in the trees around the edges.
-The night will be spent in Forbes.
+We may be able to find Blue-billed Duck here, along with Pink-eared Duck, Hoary-headed Grebe, and perhaps the very rare Freckled Duck, as well as Cockatiel in the trees around the edges.
+The night will be spent in nearby Forbes.

 Day 12: Back Yamma to Lake Cargelligo (New South Wales)

 We will spend the morning birding Back Yamma State Forest, an area of open woodland close to Forbes.
 This will provide us with a gradual introduction to some of the birds of Australia’s drier inland.
 Possibilities include Turquoise Parrot, Blue Bonnet and Mallee Ringnecks, and perhaps our first gorgeous Red-capped Robins.
-We will leave Forbes mid-morning to continue west for Lake Cargelligo.
-It is not a birding trip without a visit to the sewage works, and that will be our first port-of-call after lunch.
-We should find our first White-winged Fairywrens here, and it is often a good location to find some of the secretive small crakes like Baillon’s, Australian and Spotless Crakes.
-In the late afternoon we will make our first visit to the famous Nombinnie Nature Reserve.
-Swathed in mallee, a dense habitat consisting entirely of short spindly eucalypts, this reserve is home to a host of special birds, many difficult to see.
-Creeping through the mallee we may find Shy Heathwren, Southern Scrub-robin and Chestnut Quail-Thrush.
-We may have dinner in the field here, allowing us to wait until dusk so that we can see Spotted Nightjars hawking for insects from the roadside.
+We will leave Forbes in the morning to continue west to Lake Cargelligo.
+It is not a birding trip without a visit to the sewage works, and that will be our first port-of-call on arrival there.
+We may find our first White-winged Fairywrens here, and it can be a good location for rails and ducks depending on local water levels at the time of our visit.
 The night will be spent in Lake Cargelligo.

 Day 13: Round Hill & Plains-Wanderer (New South Wales)

-Another pre-dawn departure will have us enjoying breakfast as the sun rises and the birds start singing around us at Nombinnie.
-We will spend the morning here as we work to pick up all the mallee specialists, plus a few other birds of the dry interior, including the incomparable Splendid Fairywren.
+Another pre-dawn departure will have us enjoying breakfast as the sun rises and the birds start singing around us in the Nombinnie/Round Hill area.
+We will spend the morning here as we work to pick up a number of mallee specialists, plus a few other birds of the dry interior, including the incomparable Splendid Fairywren.
 While we only spend a short time in this habitat, this does allow us to add a swathe of new birds in this short period, nonetheless.
 We will have to drag ourselves away from Round Hill so we can get on our way to Hay and one of the highlights of the trip.
 The plains surrounding Hay are home to one of the most enigmatic and rare Australian birds, the Plains-Wanderer.
 We will take a night drive across the plains with local guides armed with spotlights and an intimate knowledge of this odd bird’s habits.
-Although it will mean a late finish, this is often the most highly rated outing of the trip, as we get crippling views of this amazing bird.
-Make sure you bring your camera!our evening searching for Plains-wanderers.
-We will spend the night in Hay.
+Although it will mean a late finish, this is often the most highly rated outing of the trip, as we often get crippling views of this amazing bird.
+We will spend the night in nearby Hay.